Theologian of the Pontifical Household

 In the Roman Catholic Church, Theologian of the Pontifical Household (Pontificalis Domus Doctor Theologus) is a Roman Curial office which has always been entrusted to a Friar Preacher of the Dominican Order and may be described as the pope's theologian.
 The title was formerly known as the Master of the Sacred Apostolic Palace (Magister Sacri Palatii Apostolici) before the changes implemented in Pope Paul VI's 1968 apostolic letter Pontificalis Domus.

 History

 In 1218 St. Dominic was the first papal theologian to be given the title "Master of the Sacred Palace".
 Eighty-four Dominicans succeeded him until the early 20th century.
-Eighteen of them were later named Cardinals, twenty-four archbishops or bishops (including some of the cardinals), and six were elected Superior generals of the order.
-Several are famous for their works on theology, e.g. Durandus of Saint-Pourçain, Juan de Torquemada, Sylvester Mazzolini 'Prierias', Thomas Maria Mamachi and Giuseppe Agostino Ors.
-The majority were Italians, ten Spaniards, ten Frenchmen, one German, and one an Englishman (William de Boderisham, or Bonderish, 1263–1270?).
+Eighteen of them were later named Cardinals, twenty-four archbishops or bishops (including some of the cardinals), and six were elected Superiors general of the order.
+Several are famous for their works on theology, e.g. Durandus of Saint-Pourçain, Juan de Torquemada, Sylvester Mazzolini 'Prierias', Thomas Maria Mamachi and Giuseppe Agostino Orsi.
+The majority were Italians, but there were also 10 Spaniards, 10 Frenchmen, one German, and one from England (William de Boderisham, or Bonderish, 1263–1270?).